morris/vanilla-todo/README.md

 I've implemented some end-to-end and unit tests using [Playwright](https://playwright.dev/).
-This was straightforward besides small details like the `*.mjs` extension and the fact that you cannot use named imports when importing from `public/scripts`.

 While running a local web server (see above), you can run the tests with

 - `npm run test` for headless tests, or